Estimated Reading Time: 5 minutes

 “Sorry, I’m fine,” I said.
 “Do you by any chance know what I do for a living?”

 This conversation happened while I was waiting in the security line at the airport in Costa Rica.
 The woman was a complete stranger, and just happened to be standing in front of me.

 She had no idea about me or my work.

-Two minutes into the conversation, with no prompting from me, she started talking about the philosophy of qi.
+Two minutes earlier, with no prompting from me, she had started talking about the philosophy of qi.

 “I’m taking a class on something called qigong,” she said.
 “Have you heard of it?”

 I felt like I was in the Twilight Zone.
 That’s why I looked shocked, and why it took me a moment to respond.

 Back in the 1990s, when I first started practicing qigong, no one knew about it.
 My conversation in the airport would have been inconceivable back then.